vincekurtz/hydrax/README.md

 **Note**: because of
 [the way JAX handles randomness](https://jax.readthedocs.io/en/latest/random-numbers.html), we assume the PRNG key is stored as one of the parameters $\theta$.
-This is why `sample_controls` returns updated parameters along with the control samples
+This is why `sample_knots` returns updated parameters along with the control samples
 $U^{(1:N)}$.

 For some examples, take a look at [`hydrax.algs`](hydrax/algs).